 Deterrence is a call to action that focuses on persuading the audience not to start something if they haven't already started.
-The goal of action would be to deter, or encourage the audience members to refrain from starting or initiating the behavior.
+The goal of action would be to deter, or encourage the audience members to refrain from starting or initiating the behaviour.

-Finally, with continuance, the speaker aims to persuade the audience to continue doing what they have been doing, such as keep buying a product, or staying in school to get an education.
+Finally, with continuance, the speaker aims to persuade the audience to continue doing what they have been doing, such as to keep buying a product, participating in their daily dental routine, or staying in school to complete their education.

-A speaker may choose to address more than one of these goals of action, depending on the audience analysis.
-If the audience is largely agreeable and supportive, you may find continuance to be one goal, while adoption is secondary.
+A speaker may choose to address more than one of these goals in a call to action, depending on the audience analysis.
+If the audience is largely agreeable and supportive, you may find continuance to be your primary goal, with adoption as a secondary target.

-Goals in call to action speeches serve to guide you in the development of solution steps.
+Goals in call to action presentations serve to guide you in the development of solution steps.
 Solution steps involve suggestions or ways the audience can take action after your speech.
-Audience members appreciate a clear discussion of the problem in a persuasive speech, but they also appreciate solutions.
+Audience members appreciate a strong discussion of the problem in a persuasive presentation, but they also appreciate clear solutions.